Art in Public Places

 Whittier Historical Society & Museum

 The Whittier Historical Society was formally organized in 1970.
 The Museum, located at 6755 Newlin Avenue, offers an archives room, ongoing programs and tours.
 The Society also operates the Bailey House.
-For more information about the Museum and its collections, please call the Museum at (562) 945-3871 or click here.
+For more information about the Museum and its collections, please call the Museum at (562) 945-3871 or visit the Historical Society website.

 Whittier National Trust and Savings Bank